Liu Liangmo: The New China

+Following his return to China, Liu was a high-ranking cultural official for decades and represented the religious circles.
+Liu's political influence was facilitated by his speeches and writing, which were printed in influential publications including People's Daily.

 In September 1949 Liu attended the People's Consultative Conference in Beijing, along with other left-liberal figures.
 Liu was among those suggesting that March of the Volunteers be made the new National Anthem.
+Liu supported and promoted the Three-Self Patriotic Movement.

+Liu was on the rostrum for the proclamation of the People's Republic of China on October 1, 1949.

-In July 1950, Liu, along with YMCA secretary Y.T.
-Wu and other Christian leaders, signed an open letter calling on Christians to support the New China, and joined with other Protestants in organizing the Three Self Patriotic Movement, which called for the Chinese church to be independent of foreign control and finance.
-Liu published articles in the Three Self Patriotic Movement's journal, Tian Feng, such as one criticizing imperialism (May 19, 1951).
+In July 1950, Liu, along with Y.T.
+Wu and other Christian leaders issued a statement, Ways for Chinese Christians to Contribute to Constructing the New China in which they called for Chinese Christians and churches to cut ties with foreign imperialists and support the Three-Self Patriotic Movement.
+Liu published articles in the Three-Self Patriotic Movement's journal, Tian Feng, such as one criticizing imperialism (May 19, 1951).
 The Shanghai YMCA Press published books by Liu explaining Mao Zedong's New Democracy and How America Uses Religion to Invade China.
+Especially after the Korean War started, Liu was well-regarded as a commentator on U.S. issues, including the experiences of Black Americans.

+In 1950, Liu attended the second World Peace Congress in Warsaw.

+During the Korean War, the U.S. government seized public and private Chinese properties in the United States, ended currency exchange with China, and prevented U.S. entities from funding cultural, religious, and educational institutions in China.
+The Chinese government responded with similar measures, including seizing church institutions that had previously been funded from the U.S. Liu was among the Chinese religious leaders who praised and sought to encourage support for these moves.

-In July 1951, the Three -Self Patriotic Movement sent Liu and a work team to the Shanghai headquarters of the Seventh-day Adventists, where they held three public accusation meetings.
+Over 1949–1950, Liu assisted in the publication of Shirley Graham Du Bois' biographies of George Washington Carver and Paul Robeson.
+In July 1951, the Three-Self Patriotic Movement sent Liu and a work team to the Shanghai headquarters of the Seventh-day Adventists, where they held three public accusation meetings.
 Liu prepared his work group by explaining that a successful meeting would use charges of "imperialism, bandits, and wicked tyrants" to "arouse the righteous indignation and accusations of Christians towards imperialism and bad elements in the churches.”
 Liu explained the stages in which emotions would be handled: “first high tension, then moderate, then another of high tension... only so can the accusation meeting be a success.”
 Before each meeting, Liu rehearsed the participants, reviewed the accusation speeches, and ordered the accusers to memorize them and to shed tears when talking about their sufferings.
 Participants were to shout anti- imperialist slogans and sing revolutionary songs.